 (b) the placement of a child with the employee with a view to the adoption of the child by the employee.

-(2) An employee is not entitled to take parental leave unless he or she —
+(2) An employee is not entitled to take parental leave unless the employee —

 (a) has, before the expected date of birth or placement, completed at least 12 months’ continuous service with the employer; and

-(b) has given the employer at least 10 weeks’ written notice of his or her intention to take the leave.
+(b) has given the employer at least 10 weeks’ written notice of the employee’s intention to take the leave.

 (3) An employee is not entitled to take parental leave at the same time as the employee’s spouse or de facto partner but this subsection does not apply to one week’s parental leave taken by the employee and the employee’s spouse or de facto partner immediately after —